 Planning to travel further afield in SA?
-Find out which national parks have accessible camping, parking and trails.
+Find out which regional parks have accessible camping, parking and trails.

-If you’re planning your mid-year getaway in South Australia there can be lots of things to consider, and accessibility might be one of them.
+There can be lots of things to consider when planning a getaway in South Australia, and accessibility might be one of them.
 Plan a smooth trip with this list of regional parks that have accessible features.

-If you’re planning a stay in Deep Creek and need an accessible campsite, look no further than Stringybark campground.
+For accessible campsites, look no further than Stringybark campground.
 The campground also has accessible toilets.
 Visit the National Parks South Australia website to see pictures and descriptions of the campsites and don’t forget to book and pay for your campsite and vehicle entry before you go.

 The 1.6km Wirra Water Loop has a compacted gravel surface and is suitable for prams.
-It may be accessible to advanced wheelchair users as it is a consistent width and flat, although the gravel may be loose in parts.
+It is accessible to wheelchair users however some people may require assistance.
+It is a consistent width and flat, although the gravel may be loose in parts.
 The trail features interpretive signage that explains the importance of water in the area as you explore rocky riverbeds.